top of page

 Jewish-English-Aotearoan

 David is based in Tāmaki Makaurau and has worked in the film industry since the 1980s as a producer, director and editor.
 He founded and led The Outlook for Someday sustainability film project for young people, which is now known as Day One Hāpai te Haeata.
-In recent years he’s also been rekindling his love of acting.

 bottom of page